ylhyra/ylhyra_content/data/Sund.md

       },
       "s_1ohk188": {
         "meaning": "I think it's totally worth it."
       },
-      "s_1ohk26": {
-        "meaning": "Hot water is cheaper in Iceland, so it is cheaper to have swimming pools here than elsewhere in Europe."
-      },
       "s_1ohk48": {
         "meaning": "At swimming facilities, there is one big swimming pool and also some hot tubs."